clintonbf/Clints-doc-project/docs/5-glossary.md

 Examples of enrollments at Academie Duello are: "Rapier Fundamentals" (a beginner course), "Time And Relative Defense In Swordplay: Fabris' Book 2" (a workshop), and "Knight Camp" (a course).

+### Event

+A generic term for something in the schedule.
+It could be a class, an enrollment, a workshop, a course, etc.

 ### Service

 Services in MindBody are categorized into a several sub-categories, generally corresponding to the business model of the specific organization using MindBody.